diogolmenezes/simple-node-framework/README.md

 }
 ```

-If you have modules with different users in your application, you can use x-authorization-module header to identify that you want authorize with an specific module credencial thah have to match with module column stored at snf-authorization collection.
+If you have modules with different users in your application, you can use SNF_CRYPTO_MODULE environment variable identify that you want authorize with an specific module credencial thah have to match with module column stored at snf-authorization collection.

 This feature use ecrypted passwords at database, so you have to check if your SNF_CRYPTO_KEY environment variable is created and has your security token with 32 characters.